 In this step, essential information is collected from the open meeting.
 Fieldwork is then conducted to study the procedures and processes.
 The auditor will review the internal control to evaluate whether policies and procedures are compliant with the regulations.
 He will also give an opportunity to the organisation to respond to problems if any.

 Once the fieldwork is complete, the auditor prepares a report describing the findings of the audit.
 Generally, the report includes posting problems, mathematical errors, and other audit concerns.
 The auditor then prepares an opinion sheet detailing the findings of the audit and recommends solutions to any questions.

 6. Closing Meeting

 The auditor arranges for a meeting with the management to discuss the report and management responses.
 If there are any remaining issues, they’re reviewed and resolved at this point.

-Altogether, an audit report acts as the backbone of any business in Dubai.
-It is worth noting that the UAE government has made it mandatory for all companies to prepare audit report.
-So, no company can look away from the process of audit in Dubai.
-There is a host of audit firms in Dubai providing all necessary audit service in Dubai and rest of the UAE region.
-At JAXA, we assist our clients in analyzing the performance of the business against objectives and evaluate the business processes.
+At JAXA, we assist our clients in analysing the performance of the business against objectives and evaluate the business processes.
 We also asses business risks and benchmark them against the industry standards.
-For audit services in Dubai and the rest of the UAE, contact us – we’d be glad to assist!
+To avail the audit services in Dubai and the rest of the UAE, contact us – we’d be glad to assist!